760 F.3d 1195 (11th Cir. 2014)

 The issue in this case is whether a state law that restricts physicians’ communications regarding their patients’ firearm ownership violates the First Amendment.

-Florida enacted a law (the Firearms Owner’s Privacy Law) that prohibits health care providers from (i) intentionally recording information concerning firearm ownership in a patient’s medical record if the information is not relevant to the patient’s medical care or safety or the safety of others; (ii) asking a patient whether he or she owns a firearm unless the information is relevant to the patient’s medical care or safety or the safety of others: (iii) discriminating against a patient based solely on firearms ownership; and (iv) unnecessarily harassing a patient about firearm ownership.
+Florida enacted the Firearms Owner’s Privacy Law (FOPL), which prohibits health care providers from (i) intentionally recording information concerning firearm ownership in a patient’s medical record if the information is not relevant to the patient’s medical care or safety or the safety of others; (ii) asking a patient whether he or she owns a firearm unless the information is relevant to the patient’s medical care or safety or the safety of others: (iii) discriminating against a patient based solely on firearms ownership; and (iv) unnecessarily harassing a patient about firearm ownership.
 Violation of the law constitutes grounds for discipline under the Florida licensure statutes.

-Three physicians and the Florida chapters of the American Academy of Pediatrics, the American Academy of Family Physicians, and the American College of Physicians sued several Florida government officials to prevent enforcement of the Firearms Owner’s Privacy Law.
-The suit, organized and effectively prosecuted by the Brady Center to Prevent Gun Violence, alleged that the law violates the rights of free speech between physician and patient guaranteed under the First and Fourteenth Amendments of the United States Constitution.
+Three physicians and the Florida chapters of the American Academy of Pediatrics, the American Academy of Family Physicians, and the American College of Physicians sued several Florida government officials to prevent enforcement of the FOPL.
+The suit, organized and effectively prosecuted by the Brady Center to Prevent Gun Violence, alleged that FOPL violated the rights of free speech between physician and patient guaranteed under the First and Fourteenth Amendments of the United States Constitution.

 The trial court found that certain sections of the Firearms Owner’s Privacy Law interfered with physicians’ right of free speech, and the judge entered a summary judgment which prohibited the enforcement of the invalid portions of the law.
-The defendants appealed to the Eleventh Circuit.
-Oral argument was heard on July 18, 2013.
+The State of Florida appealed to the Eleventh Circuit.